 I felt that Something Had Gone Terribly Wrong Somewhere that I, white affluent Western I, had to suffer like this.
 Surely in the 21st-century there we possess the technology to put a stop to such sensations?
 But some experiences just bring you hard up against the brute reality of corporeal existence.
 I endured it; resentfully, not heroically.
 There was nothing else to do.
 [I did contemplate driving myself to Casualty; but I didn't see what they could do for me.
 I'd been prescribed dihydrocodeine by the emergency dentist, and had taken as much as I was allowed, so I wasn't sure there was any further pain relief they could offer without trespassing on overdose territory.
 And having lived with medical students during my undergraduate days, I had learnt one key thing: don't let the tired junior doctors staffing hospital emergency rooms in the small hours practice their dentistry upon you.]

 The only thing that gave me even slight respite was iced water.
 I sat on the couch and sipped at pint glasses of the stuff, running the cold fluid around the raging area of the mouth.
-Eventually I stopped do this, partly because though the ice reduced the pain briefly, it came back straight away slightly more intensely than before; but mostly because drinking all this water meant I had to get up repeatedly to go to the toilet, and getting up and stomping about made my face hurt more.
+Eventually I stopped doing this, partly because though the ice reduced the pain briefly, it came back straight away slightly more intensely than before; but mostly because drinking all this water meant I had to get up repeatedly to go to the toilet, and getting up and stomping about made my face hurt more.
 But at one point in the endless small hours I was standing in the downstairs loo pissing, the right side of my face scorching and searing from a point just north of the tooth, and radiating hurt through skull bone and sinus, I had a kind of confused Bergmanesque Through A Glass Darkly moment.
 Everything I had ever done, it seemed to me then in a weird knot of hideous insight, amounted to nothing at all: everything I had written, everything I had read.
 The reality was the world seen through a shimmering veil of corporeal torment.
 The life in which things were cosy enough to enable me to read books and write them was a sort of illusion, a thin crust of tolerability layered over a planet of physical pain.
-Looking back now I don't think I agree with that: but at the time it felt debilitatingly real.
+Looking back now I don't think I agree with that (which is to say: I'm not sure that perspective is true, in any larger sense): but at the time it felt debilitatingly real.
 The hallucinations were weird, too.
 I used sometimes to 'see' things when I was younger, but though they often looked real I was always aware that they weren't, just images in my eyes.
 But I don't think before I've ever had the queasily tactile sort of imaginary experience, that I had that night.

 That's the thing: a tiny thread of nerve tissue, thinner than silk and maybe half an inch long, utterly dominated and prostrated me last night.
 Whilst it sang its horrible discordant bodysong, I could do nothing: couldn't concentrate on anything but couldn't ignore either; certainly couldn't sleep but couldn't really stay awake either.
 Pain forces rituals upon you: sitting in a certain way, moving in a certain way, eating (not eating in my case; any movement of my jaw on the right side sheathed crampons of agony up and down my teeth -- teeth plural, alas; referred pain thistled the suffering at multiple points on the right side of my mouth).
 Ritual is the idiom of religion, of course; but pain is a sort of anti-religion.
 It directs your thoughts not away from you towards others, but on the contrary forces your thoughts back onto yourself in kind of blasting short-circuit.
 Pain is a mode of cursed prayer that directs its malignancy only back again through the one who prays.